Softpanorama

 Array operations, push/pop, shift/unshift pairs of built-in functions

 Perl provide a set of array operations very similar to PL/1 operations.
-One problem is that the set of array operations is different from the set of operations of strings.
+One unpleasant problem is that the set of array operations is completely different from the set of operations of strings.
 That's regrettable and complicates the language.

-As arrays are actually a text editor buffer Perl provide a pretty rich functionality similar to the functionality of programmable editors like Sed.
+As arrays are actually a text editor buffer Perl provide a pretty rich functionality somewhat similar to the functionality of programmable editors like Sed.
 First of all you can copy one array to another by simple assignment

 @week=@workweek; # buffer to buffer (Select all) copy